niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Lavanya's Personal Page.md

 5. Working on state of levels-showing lock and open based on eligibility for a particular level.
 6. Started working on strategy design pattern for different levels.

+#Week #7:

+1. Integrated with other module(GameOverState.java and LevelCompletedState.java) for connection between levels.
+2. Implementing Strategy design pattern for levels.